Pringleman83/Zeus-Trigger/README.md

 * Agree possible final designs
 * List required components
 * Build some proof of concept designs to:
-  * Produce a usable menu system testing four buttons and oled display (done)
+  * Produce a usable menu system testing four buttons and oled display (DONE)
-  * Add the IR LED and code that so that it works with a camera
+  * Add the IR LED and code that so that it works with a camera (DONE)
+* Fully implement intervalometer functionality
+* Design and print prototype PCBs for easier working

 # Current hardware and software